futureson/Covidpageviews/README.md

 *“The Coronavirus Disease 2019 (COVID-19) pandemic is one of the most impactful crises that shook global economies, restricted social activities, emptied public spaces, infected 182 million people, and has taken more than 3.94 million lives from 213 countries (as of July 2021) since its outbreak in December of 2019.”*

-COVID -19 has caused huge and important shifts in people’s lives due to the implementation of unprecedented non-pharmaceutical interventions, which in turn created challenges that did not only contain physical health but mental health as well.
+COVID-19 has caused huge and important shifts in people’s lives due to the implementation of unprecedented non-pharmaceutical interventions, which in turn created challenges that did not only contain physical health but mental health as well.
 This fact has fostered an unforeseen effort to better identify how the pandemic extensively affects human needs and health concerns.

 Pageviews of **Wikipedia**, the world’s largest online encyclopedia, could reflect the major developments and shifts in people’s attention during the lifetime of this pandemic.
 It is critical to track the digital footprints above, which will empower governments to know what the public values thus better responding to potential public health emergencies in the future.